SylvJalb/Quadruped-Robot-Leg/README.md

 ***PLA, Nylon, and screws for the leg are missing in the table!***

 So for around 630 € you can fully do this leg.
 If you plan to do others, know that some components can be used for several legs ...
-For 4 legs, I think it could cost 600 euros per leg.
-However this fast calcul does not include the price of the tools, plastic, the battery (for autonomous robot), and the raspberry pi (for example).
+For 4 legs, I think it could cost 550 euros per leg.
+However this fast calcul does not include the price of the tools, the battery (for autonomous robot), and the raspberry pi (for example).

 # TO DO LIST :
 - [x] Import the Opentorque remaked project in my 3D plan.